 - 1/2 teaspoon sea salt less if using regular table salt

 - Preheat the oven to 350 degrees Fahrenheit.
 Line a rimmed baking sheet with parchment paper.

-- Mix all ingredients except coconut chips in a large mixing bowl with a wooden spoon.
+- Mix all ingredients except the coconut flakes in a large mixing bowl with a wooden spoon.

 - Transfer to parchment lined baking sheet and spread out evenly.
 Bake for 20-25 minutes or until golden brown.
 Halfway through baking add the coconut chips and stir.
 (Don’t add the coconut at the beginning of baking or it will burn.)
 If chunky granola desired, pat down with the wooden spoon or a spatula to create an even layer.

 - Transfer to a cooling rack and allow to cool completely before breaking into chunks.